saidsay-so/fancy/README.md

 ## Contributing

 Please see [CONTRIBUTING.md](https://github.com/MusiKid/fancy/blob/master/CONTRIBUTING.md).
-You can also take a look at the [book](https://musikid.github.io/fancy/).
+You can also take a look at the [book](https://musikid.github.io/fancy/) section for details on the internal working.

 ## Credits